dinbandhu12/WebCraft_website/README.md

 - **Mini Projects:** Tackle small projects to apply your skills in a real-world context.
 - **Responsive Design:** Explore the basics of responsive web design with our sample projects.

-## Getting Started
+## See Live Here

-Visit [webcraft.example.com](https://webcraft.example.com) to start coding.
-No accounts required!
+Click here [webcraft.example.com](https://webcraft.example.com) to see live website on netlify.

 ## Contributing